-Last week I shared some holiday gift ideas with a Language Arts theme.
-This week, I’ll give you some great science-themed gift ideas.
+Yesterday I shared some holiday gift ideas with a Language Arts theme.
+Today, I’ll give you some great science-themed gift ideas.

 Science can be so much fun, what kid doesn’t want to discover how the world works?
 Every child has a million and one questions about everything – give them the right tools and they can find the answers on their own.